What Is The Difference Between Potato Dextrose Agar And Sabouraud Dextrose Agar

 Potato dextrose agar (PDA) and Sabouraud dextrose agar (SDA) are two types of agar media commonly used in microbiology laboratories.
 Both of these agars are made up of dextrose as the primary carbohydrate source, but their other constituents differ.
 PDA is used for the growth of fungi and bacteria, while SDA is used for the growth of fungi only.

-ALSO READ: Relationship Between Earthquakes And Tsunamis
+ALSO READ: What Is The Relationship Between Mass And Momentum

 PDA is used for the growth of fungi and bacteria, while SDA is used for the growth of fungi only.
 PDA contains potato extract which provides nutrients for the growth of fungi and bacteria, while SDA does not.
 PDA also has a higher pH level, which is beneficial for fungal growth, while SDA has a lower pH level which is beneficial for bacterial growth.